-MONDAY, DECEMBER 8, 1941

-PRESIDENTIAL Details remain scanty, but the

-ASSASSINATION President did complete his ad-

-ATTEMPT FOILED dress at the annual Gathering

-By C.M.
-Morris of Insiders dinner, and was

-Police say they disrupted a then quickly escorted out of

-planned assassination attempt the building and into a waiting

-on President Franklin De- motorcade.
-Police presence in

-lano Roosevelt's life Monday the area is high this morning,

-evening, at the Bankers Club in particular around the U.S.

-of America.
-Realty Building.
+Details remain scanty, but the President did complete his address at the annual Gathering of Insiders dinner, and was then quickly escorted out of the building and into a waiting motorcade.
+Police presence in the area is high this morning, in particular around the U.S. Realty Building.